 Traders may place stop loss at the lowest point of the handle and may trail it to recent swing low as the stock makes a higher high within the consolidation area of the handle; depending upon the risk appetite of the trader.

-Let’s understand the Cup and Handle pattern with help of examples.
+Let’s understand this pattern with help of examples.

 The minimum target shown by a vertical blue line (distance from high to bottom of the cup) got achieved in less than a year’s time.